Real-Skill/javascript-tasks/README.md

 ##Setup
 Run `npm install` to download all the dependencies.

-Run `grunt test` to run unit tests.
-Note that you have to run `mongod` on your system before running rests.
+Run `npm test` to run unit tests.
+Note that you have to run `mongod` on your system before running tests.

+Run `grunt test:dev` to run tests in watch mode.